Skip to main content

 Early Care & Education Bachelor's Degree Course or Instructor Availability by Year and Semester

-Starting fall 2023, the ECEMS program began offering an updated curriculum to better meet the needs of working professionals.
-The ECEMS program now requires two hands-on, in-person practicum experiences coinciding with coursework.
-These placements need to be in at least two different settings, with two different age groups, and two different cooperating teachers.
-Each institution is updating its catalog to reflect these changes so please contact your advisor with any questions you may have.
+The ECEMS program offers an asynchronous curriculum to meet the needs of working professionals.
+Two hands-on, in-person practicum experiences coincide with the coursework.
+Practicum placements need to be in at least two different settings, with two different age groups, and two different cooperating teachers.

 Pre-Practicum Courses